Pots of Gold

 moose horn lodge drone shot

 The luck I was looking for came to fruition while fishing with one of the lodge owners, Doug Lynn, an experienced outdoorsman of few words but tons of knowledge of the area’s remote backcountry lakes and streams.
-These offer guests pristine, never-crowded fishing opportunities for 100 walleye days, northern pike in the 20-pound range, smallmouth bass up to 6 pounds, whitefish, jumbo perch, and as an added bonus, beautiful brook trout all season long.
+These offer guests pristine, never-crowded fishing opportunities for 100 walleye days, northern pike in the 20-pound range, smallmouth bass up to 6 pounds, whitefish, jumbo perch, and, as a bonus, beautiful brook trout all season long.

 moose horn lodge main lodge